William Pierce (serial killer): Legal proceedings

-Junior Pierce's trial began in September 1971.
+Pierce's trial began in September 1971.
 In addition to his confession, a number of items found in his apartment and in the passenger seat of Pierce's car, which were identified as belonging to the victims, were presented to the court as evidence that resulted in his conviction.
-The only witness, Joe Overstreet, also identified Junior as the man who had robbed Miles' store and then killed her, on the basis of which he was convicted for Miles' killing and received life imprisonment.
+The only witness, Joe Overstreet, also identified Pierce as the man who had robbed Miles' store and then killed her, on the basis of which he was convicted for Miles' killing and sentenced to life imprisonment.

 In March 1972, he was transferred to the Jeff Davis County Circuit Court, where he stood trial on charges of killing Helen Wilcox.
-During the trial, Pierce renounced his testimony, claiming that the interrogators had forced him to falsely confess while he was intoxicated and had not been read his Miranda rights.
+During the trial, Pierce renounced his testimony, claiming that the interrogators had forced him to falsely confess while he was intoxicated and that he had not been read his Miranda rights.
 Despite his claims, he was found guilty and received another life imprisonment term.

 In early 1973, Pierce was extradited to South Carolina, where during that year, he appeared before the courts in various counties on charges of the other murders, being convicted each time and receiving new life imprisonment terms.

 Later developments

-Following his convictions, Junior Pierce retracted his confession.
+Following his convictions, Pierce retracted his confession.
 In 1974, his lawyers appealed for the abolition of their client's murder convictions in South Carolina, and the appointment for a new trial, but they were rejected.
 In 1977, his lawyers attempted to appeal his sentences in Georgia, but again, they were rejected.

 In April 1977, another serial killer, Donald Henry Gaskins, also confessed to the murder of Peg Cuttino, but later retracted his statements, stating that he was pressured by investigators during interrogation.
 Based on Gaskins' testimony, in 1985, Pierce's attorneys appealed for the vacation of the murder conviction.
 Despite the fact that his attorneys provided the Court of Appeals with a number of witnesses and their testimonies, according to which Gaskins was working in Sumter on the day the girl disappeared and was not far from where she had disappeared, while Pierce was in Georgia at the time, the appeal was rejected.